Why should I stain my fence?

 What stains do you provide?

-We provide professional grade water based and oil based stains not typically found in the big box stores.
+We provide professional grade water based Alkyd/Oil Hybrid Penetrating Stain and Oil Based Penetrating Stains not typically found in the big box stores.

 Should I choose a Semi-Transparent, Semi-Solid or Solid Stain?